ishraqn/CGC-DataVizTool/README.md

 chmod +x init.sh
 ./init.sh
 ```

-The script will automatically install the required packages, build the product, and start the server.
-The script will also `ask` and wait for input for:
+ The script will `ask` and wait for input for:

 - PORTS
 - Server Session Time
-- Start the server automatically
+- Start the server automatically (y/n)

+The script will automatically install the required packages, build the product, and start the server.

 Close the terminal to stop the server for both options.